Dr. Philip Turner House: Description and history

 The Dr. Philip Turner House is located in Norwich's Norwichtown neighborhood, on the north side of West Town Street near its junction with Sturtevant Road.
 It is a colonial-era "half house", 2 1/2 stories tall and three bays wide, with clapboard siding and a large chimney behind the entrance, which is in the rightmost bay.
 Some of its exterior siding is fastened with hand-cut nails and exhibits feathering typical of early clapboards.
-The interior is basically two chambers on the ground floor, with a parlor in front and kitchen in the rear.
+The interior is basically two chambers on the ground floor, with a parlor in front and a kitchen in the rear.
 There are two bedrooms on the upper floor, with original wide pine floors and period wainscoting.

-Turner served with the Continental Army through much of the war, acting as a surgeon at the Siege of Boston before being appointed Surgeon General of the army's Eastern Department in 1777, a post he held until the war's end.
+Turner served with the Continental Army through much of the war, acting as a surgeon at the Siege of Boston before being appointed Surgeon General of the army's Eastern Department in 1777, a post that he held until the war's end.
 He later became a staff surgeon for the United States Army.